pretix/pretix-docs/docs/guides/products/index.md

  Check if the settings "Start of presale" and "End of presale" restrict sales to a certain time frame.
  If the fields are empty, then there is no such restriction.
  If any of the fields contain dates and times, verify that you are within the specified time frame.
- If you want your shop to display products even outside the specified time frame, verify that the box next to "Show items outside of presale period" is checked.
+ If you want your shop to display products even outside the specified time frame, check the box next to "Show items outside of presale period".